 The train station building in Hua Hin is one of the oldest in Thailand, and, arguably, the most beautiful.

 At the train station, you will find a royal pavilion.
 The pavilion was originally a part of the Sanamchan Palace in the province of Nakorn Pathom, however, it was moved to Hua Hin in 1968 to be used as a royal waiting room at the Hua Hin train station.

 GPS to the Hua Hin train station: 12.567500, 99.954722.

-Thailand's former king, Bhumibol Adulyadej, were using the Rama VII summer palace in Hua Hin as a full-time residence.
+Thailand's former king, Bhumibol Adulyadej, used the Rama VII summer palace in Hua Hin as a full-time residence.

 A Popular Tourist Town

-Hua Hin is located in the province of Prachuap Khiri Khan, some 200 km (125 miles) south of Bangkok and about 25 km (16 miles) south of Cha-am, which is a popular resort town for Thais.
+Hua Hin is in the Prachuap Khiri Khan province, some 200 km (125 miles) south of Bangkok and about 25 km (16 miles) south of Cha-am, which is a popular resort town for Thais.
 While you do not see many Westerners in Cha-am, you will not walk many metres without seeing a white face in Hua Hin.